 When a California trustee theft occurs, the result may be devastating.
-The creators of trusts are relying on the good faith of the individual that they appointed as trustee to carry out their wishes as outlined in the trust document.
-Since the settlor has passed away, he or she can no longer speak out or protect the assets that they worked so hard to build.
+The trust creator relies on the trustee to follow their wishes as written in their trust.
+Since the creator, also called the settlor, has passed away, he or she can no longer speak out or protect the property, also called assets, that they worked so hard to build.
 Often, trust assets have an emotional significance that goes beyond their financial value.

 Although the circumstances may be stressful, a San Diego trust attorney can help guide you through the legal process if a trustee has stolen from your loved one’s estate.
-If the attorney determines that an action should be brought against the trustee in court, you will have to demonstrate that assets were stolen and that the beneficiaries suffered harm as a result.
+If the attorney determines that a court action should be brought against the trustee, you must show that things were stolen and the beneficiaries suffered harm.

-- Damages for the amount that the trust would have made but for the trustee’s theft of estate funds
+- Damages for the amount that the trust would have made if there was no trustee theft

-- Other financial awards that the court deems equitable
+- Other financial awards that the court deems fair

 - Criminal charges and penalties